Spring Forward, Safely: Safe Driving Tips for Daylight Saving

-With Daylight Savings Time is around the corner, there are a few things you can do to prepare for the Monday morning commute.
+With Daylight Saving Time is around the corner, there are a few things you can do to prepare for the Monday morning commute.
 Expect tiredness as your body tries to get used to the changing clocks.
-Researchers suggest going to bed 15 minutes earlier each night for the week before Daylight Savings Time.
-Failing that, prioritize a good night's sleep the Sunday before, a possible antidote to the confusion of Daylight Savings Time.
+Researchers suggest going to bed 15 minutes earlier each night for the week before DST.
+Failing that, prioritize a good night's sleep the Sunday before, a possible antidote to the confusion of Daylight Saving Time.
 Following a proper bedtime routine, ditching tech before bed, and sleeping in a cool, dark room will give you quality downtime.

 The morning of, give yourself plenty of time to commute.
 The morning will be darker, so extra time will help you navigate the streets mindfully.
 Stow any distractions so that you can focus on your drive, looking out for pedestrians, cyclists, and other drivers.
 Should you start to feel drowsy behind the wheel, pull over for a rest before continuing on with your ride.
 Proactively manage your sleepy self with a proper breakfast, excellent hydration, carpool buddy, or engaging podcast.

-Daylight Savings Time may feel like an unnecessary inconvenience, one that countries always debate the effectiveness of.
-But we see it as one step closer to summer– bring on the longer days and juicy heat!
+Daylight Saving Time may feel like an unnecessary inconvenience, one that countries always debate the effectiveness of.
+But we see it as getting one step closer to summer — bring on the longer days and juicy heat!
 The drowsiness will fade after a week of proper bedtime, and the morning's darkness is a temporary path to lighter days ahead.